Project

 dependency pinning makes packaging pulp3 more complicated than necessary

-Added by evgeni over 4 years ago.
-Updated over 4 years ago.
+Added by evgeni about 5 years ago.
+Updated almost 5 years ago.

 Status: